Wacky-Mole/RareMagicPortal/README.md

     * Force Portal Animation
       * > False
       * > Forces Portal Animation for Target Portal Mod, is not synced and only config only applies if mod is loaded
+    * ConfigMaxWeight
+       * > Makes it so any player weight above this amount can not teleport.
+       * > Default is 0.
+Which disables checks
+       * > Will apply checks to all portals

   * [Portal Crystals]
     * Enable Portal Crystals and Keys = false